umeshpanwar30/task-viewer-exercise/README.md

 Persistence Layer: A utility to handle local storage sync.

-## UX Improvements :  (Optional Extras) :
+## Optional Extras :

+Persist tasks - Used local Storage which stores the data locally in string then we parse it to show data.

 Keyboard Support: Users can press the Enter key to add tasks, making the app much faster to use.

 Simple Note :
-If more time I will add validations that prevents empty tasks or just spaces from being added. and, auto-focus where the input field will ready for typing as soon as the page loads.
+If more time I will add more methods like some() that prevents duplicate tasks from being added and, auto-focus where the input field will ready for typing as soon as the page loads plus edit feature on the item.

 ### 📺 Demo & Documentation :
 PLease, go through this video below for live real time check how the system is working !!!.